8 Security Features You Need in a Patient Portal

 - Provide Role-Based Access Control (RBAC).
 Regulate who has access to specific information based on the role of each employee or user within the organization.
 For example, administrative staff may not need to see the same information and data as nursing staff.
 Consider what information each employee needs and grant access to the specific areas as required.
 RBAC is also an important concern for patient-authorized representatives or proxy accounts.
 Having proxy patient portal access that appropriately manages dependent accounts (e.g. a parent managing their child’s account) is a growing concern for healthcare organizations as patient portal adoption rates increase.
 45% of the hospitals in the US do not offer proxy patient portal access.

 - Extensive password protection and MFA (multi-factor authentication).
 Your HIPAA patient portal should require a password to access the system, and again if there is a period of inactivity of 30 minutes.
 If a password is entered incorrectly too many times, it should lock user accounts.
 Ensure that all employees (users) passwords are following NIST recommendations and are reset every 60 to 90 days.
 A more robust validation can be applied with multi-factor authentication.
 Bridge Patient Portal, for example, supports SMS-based two-factor authentication for password resets and account registration.
 The patient portal sends an SMS message to a mobile phone with a time-sensitive security code to complete the patient portal security registration or password reset.
-Keeping a secure password can be a complicated procedure, that is why some patient portals offer biometric authentication (fingerprint and facial recognition) to provide patients with a quick, secure, and frictionless experience when accessing health information.
+Keeping a secure password can be a complicated procedure, that is why some secure patient portals offer biometric authentication (fingerprint and facial recognition) to provide patients with a quick, secure, and frictionless experience when accessing health information.

 - Audit Trails.
 It’s crucial to establish an audit trail that records key activities and conduct periodic reviews to reduce the risk associated with inappropriate access and violations against HIPAA rules.
 Robust training, policies, and agreements should also be in place for all staff members with patient portal access to ensure patient portal security.

 - Consent.
-Your patient portal should store, display, and print patient consent forms.
+Your secure patient portal should store, display, and print patient consent forms.
 The most critical consent form is an opt-in agreement where a patient understands and agrees to the risks associated with the inevitably insecure patient-provider communication.

 - Meet federal and state laws with regard to privacy and security.
 Follow the regulations set by healthcare authorities such as the Office for Civil Rights (OCR) and Health & Human Services (HHS) in regards to laws such as ADA, HIPAA, and CCPA.